-'Dust Bowl Girls' And The Epic Battle For Women's Right To Be Athletic Badasses
+'Dust Bowl Girls' & Women's Fight To Be Athletes

 When I was nine or ten, I would sit for hours watching men’s basketball (women’s basketball had yet to debut on TV).
 I even told Mom, who loved the game, too, that I wanted muscular legs just like those male athletes.
 She looked at me as if I had announced that I was from another planet.

 “Girls aren’t supposed to look like that,” she said.